-Environmental safety inspections are conducted weekly to ensure that all patient care areas are inspected for hazards at least bi-annually and all non-patient care areas are inspected at least annually.
-The inspections evaluate staff knowledge and skill, observe current practice and evaluate environmental conditions/hazards.
-The inspections are conducted by members of the EOC and Employee Safety Committees, safety staff, the Infection Preventionist and housekeeping and leadership representatives as available.
+Environment of Care inspections are conducted weekly to ensure that all patient care areas are inspected for hazards at least bi-annually and all non-patient care areas are inspected at least annually.
+The inspections evaluate staff knowledge and skill, allow for observation of current practice and evaluation of environmental conditions/hazards.
+The inspections are conducted by the Director of Facilities safety and security staff, the Infection Preventionist, NursingEVS and leadership representatives as available.
 These inspections are in addition to documented hourly environmental checks completed by nursing staff in all patient care areas.
 The results of the inspections and any action(s) taken are reported to the area supervisor(s), department manager, EOC and Employee Safety Committee and the CEO.
-CSS and CIBs Commissary environmental inspections are conducted in accordance with procedures outlined in the Workplace Safety Plan/APP (refer to Attachments for guidance).
+CSS and CBS Commissary environmental inspections are conducted in accordance with procedures outlined in their Workplace Safety Plan/APP (refer to Attachments for guidance).
 Results of these inspections are reported to the ESH Safety Committee.